Sourcemap Explorer

 I see Tailwind-looking classes but no Tailwind CSS bundle.

-Possible candidates: UnoCSS with the Tailwind-compatible preset, a hand-rolled utility CSS, or a site using Tailwind from CDN (check for `cdn.tailwindcss.com`).
+Possible candidates: UnoCSS with the Tailwind-compatible preset (look for `@unocss` comments), a hand-rolled utility CSS, a site using Tailwind from CDN (check for `cdn.tailwindcss.com`), or a build that inlines styles into a `<style>` tag instead of a separate file (search the Elements panel for `<style>`).

 CSS bundle has `@layer` but not the Tailwind preflight.

-Could be a custom setup that uses `@tailwind` directives but disables preflight.
+Could be a custom setup that uses `@tailwind` directives but disables preflight (rare but legal).
 Still Tailwind.
+The presence of `@tailwind base; @tailwind components; @tailwind utilities;` in the source CSS is definitive even when the preflight is suppressed.

 Caveats